AdvUni/gafaspot/doc/database_scheme.md

 The table `environments` gets recreated each time Gafaspot starts to apply possible changes made in the config file. `env_plain_name` and `env_nice_name` correspond to the different identifiers for environments given in the configuration.

-The table `users` is for storing public SSH keys which are uploaded by users through the web interface.
+The table `users` is for storing public SSH keys and e-mail addresses which are uploaded by users through the web interface.
 SSH keys are needed to perform reservations for environments with the SSH Secrets Engine.
-Entries in table `users` will not be created unless a user uploads a key.
+Entries in table `users` will not be created unless a user uploads a key or an address.
 Users without a key can still create reservations for environments which do not use the SSH Secrets Engine.
+Mail Addresses are only needed if a user wishes to get informed about his reservations via mail.
+So, users must not necessarily have database entries for using Gafaspot.

 ## Relations
 The column names *`username`* and *`env_plain_name`* in the table `reservations` are italic in the database scheme and therefore marked as foreign keys of the other tables.
 Therefore, there are `1:n` relations between these tables.
 However, those are not real database relations.
 There are legitimate reasons why the corresponding user or environment entry for a reservation may not exists within the database.
-This is, for example, the case if a user has not uploaded an SSH key yet.
+This is, for example, the case if a user has not uploaded an SSH key or mail address yet.
 Furthermore, it can happen that after a restart of Gafaspot some environments disappear from database because the configuration has changed.
 This should have no effect on expired reservations.
 To make such cases possible, there are no dependencies manifested in the database.
 Instead, keeping the tables consistent is the job of Gafaspot itself.

 ## Database manipulations
 There are a few direct database manipulations you might want to perform as administrator of gafaspot to control the flow of reservations: